shivanshi2206/FitForm/README.md

 - Allow webcam access when prompted.
 - Follow the instructions and perform the exercise.
 - Get real-time feedback on posture and repetitions.

-For more details regarding testing and deployment refer FitFormAI.pdf